-1.2.4.4 Comments to the Planning Working Group Report
+1.2.3.4 Comments to the ROS Report

-- (1) Any ERCOT Member, Market Participant, PUCT Staff, Reliability Monitor Staff, NERC Regional Entity Staff, the IMM, or ERCOT may comment on the PLWG Report.
-Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the working group or committee (i.e. PLWG and/or ROS) considering the PGRR within three Business Days of submittal. - (2) The comments on the PLWG Report will be considered at the next regularly scheduled PLWG or ROS meeting where the PGRR is being considered.
+- (1) Any ERCOT Member, Market Participant, PUCT Staff, Reliability Monitor Staff, NERC Regional Entity Staff, the IMM, or ERCOT may comment on the ROS Report.
+Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the committee (i.e. ROS and/or TAC) considering the PGRR within three Business Days of submittal. - (2) The comments on the ROS Report will be considered at the next regularly scheduled ROS or TAC meeting where the PGRR is being considered.

-1.2.4.5 Planning Guide Revision Request Impact Analysis
+1.2.3.5 Planning Guide Revision Request Impact Analysis

-- (1) If PLWG recommends approval of a PGRR, ERCOT shall prepare an Impact Analysis based on the proposed language in the PLWG Report.
-If ERCOT has already prepared an Impact Analysis, ERCOT shall update the existing Impact Analysis, if necessary, to accommodate the language recommended for approval in the PLWG Report. - (2) The Impact Analysis shall assess the impact of the proposed PGRR on ERCOT staffing, computer systems, operations, or business functions and shall contain the following information: - (a) An estimate of any cost and budgetary impacts to ERCOT for both implementation and ongoing operations; - (b) The estimated amount of time required to implement the PGRR; - (c) The identification of alternatives to the PGRR that may result in more efficient implementation; and - (d) The identification of any manual workarounds that may be used as an interim solution and estimated costs of the workaround. - (3) Unless a longer review period is warranted due to the complexity of the proposed PLWG Report, ERCOT shall post an Impact Analysis on the ERCOT website for a PGRR for which PLWG has recommended approval of, prior to the next regularly scheduled PLWG meeting, and distribute to PLWG If a longer review period is required by ERCOT to complete an Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis.
+(1) If ROS recommends approval of a PGRR, ERCOT shall prepare an Impact Analysis based on the proposed language in the ROS Report.
+If ERCOT has already prepared an Impact Analysis, ERCOT shall update the existing Impact Analysis, if necessary, to accommodate the language recommended for approval in the ROS Report.

+- (2) The Impact Analysis shall assess the impact of the proposed PGRR on ERCOT staffing, computer systems, operations, or business functions and shall contain the following information: - (a) An estimate of any cost and budgetary impacts to ERCOT for both implementation and ongoing operations; - (b) The estimated amount of time required to implement the PGRR; - (c) The identification of alternatives to the PGRR that may result in more efficient implementation; and - (d) The identification of any manual workarounds that may be used as an interim solution and estimated costs of the workaround. - (3) Unless a longer review period is warranted due to the complexity of the proposed ROS Report, ERCOT shall post an Impact Analysis on the ERCOT website for a PGRR for which ROS has recommended approval of, prior to the next regularly scheduled ROS meeting, and distribute to ROS.
+If a longer review period is required by ERCOT to complete an Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis.

-1.2.4.6 Planning Working Group Review of Impact Analysis
+1.2.3.6 ROS Review of Impact Analysis

-- (1) After ERCOT posts the results of the Impact Analysis, PLWG shall review the Impact Analysis at its next regularly scheduled meeting.
-PLWG may revise its PLWG Report after considering the information included in the Impact Analysis or additional comments received on the PLWG Report. - (2) Within three Business Days of PLWG consideration of the Impact Analysis and PLWG Report, ERCOT shall post the PLWG Report on the ERCOT website.
-If PLWG revises the PGRR Report, ERCOT shall update the Impact Analysis, if necessary, post the Impact Analysis on the ERCOT website, and distribute it to the committee (i.e. PLWG and/or ROS) considering the Impact Analysis.
-If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis. - (3) If the PGRR requires an ERCOT project for implementation, at the same meeting, PLWG shall assign a recommended priority and rank for the associated project.
+- (1) After ERCOT posts the results of the Impact Analysis, ROS shall review the Impact Analysis at its next regularly scheduled meeting.
+ROS may revise its ROS Report after considering the information included in the Impact Analysis or additional comments received on the ROS Report. - (2) Within three Business Days of ROS consideration of the Impact Analysis and ROS Report, ERCOT shall post the ROS Report on the ERCOT website.
+If ROS revises the ROS Report, ERCOT shall update the Impact Analysis, if necessary, post the updated Impact Analysis on the ERCOT website, and distribute it to the committee (i.e. ROS and/or TAC) considering the Impact Analysis.
+If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis. - (3) If the PGRR requires an ERCOT project for implementation, at the same meeting, ROS shall assign a recommended priority and rank for the associated project.

-1.2.4.7 Reliability and Operations Subcommittee Vote and Wholesale Market Subcommittee Review
+1.2.3.7 Wholesale Market Subcommittee Review